Rockie156/PeerMentorHackathonEvent/puzzle.md

 SRP
 ```
 ### Restrictions
 This challenge MUST be written in python3!
 We will be using tio.run to evaluate answers.
-Please view [this link](https://tio.run/##FckxDgIhEEbhfk8xoVlotrGzM5voBbyAkXGXgoHM/CRyesTu5Xu14yxyGSPyh@C/4boQOefo3uSNVISOwkYnK/95TmU0FVpjy7mTQZMc60i5FgVZt6VOgYefvRlikk35FX0IYdyej33/AQ) for a sample.
+Please view [this link](https://tio.run/##ZVHLTsMwELz7K1buoYlURSBuSDlUIHpDCHpBCFWm2SSGeB3ZG0r4@WDnQQ@9OJtdz8zOuO25tnQzDCt4sQahauyHajwYXdUMlYUaHQofRodpBDnI3XxJOaQ1g2pOqvfANYK3TcfakhRiBa@2c1B2dIydwIV@YiuwBHaKfGmdSX7SWwEgpYSHi6uxHYYOuXME66IzpgfPTlO1HrRprWMIRIU1Yv7zvRejQIWETjEeNLUdJ/Sv8jySheVnIjhaYqUplmpmA81oPJQulN@q6cI6J801NEhV@NC81zzK4U1u5QbkPh67eNzJ9/PeUmafVlMycWfH2uoj@mRCb@ArpzSNee2QxxBnFVtCDPD@cQtembZBQUFKEyfBZOa50JQ5VEWyoCfDZxMTKvJ4/YtAIlLll8lE9H55j2A9alhonWXU5MVSBOj51QLViHsKEfKIKYEw2PLK9aHfxn6yQNPh@uoP) for a sample.
 Only the 'Code' section will be counted towards the size category.

 ### Resources
-The codon conversion table can be found here: https://en.wikipedia.org/wiki/DNA_codon_table
+You are encouraged to use the internet!
+Please feel free to use any resources you'd like.

 # Submission
 Please keep in mind that there are two categories for submission: Fastest Code and Smallest Code.
 We will be collecting solutions the day of the event and showcasing and discussing them.
 You <b>must</b> attend to be eligible for prizes.